Let’s talk about the menopause

 “And until it happened to me, I didn’t realise how debilitating night sweats can be, how tired they would make me and how much stress they would put on my relationship.
 I feel very much like I lost 10 years of my life to battling through the menopause symptoms without knowing what the cause was.
 And that’s just my experience.”

-Every woman experiences her own personal menopause, each struggling with different symptoms.
-Three out of four women experience symptoms of the menopause, while one in four experience severe symptoms 2.
+Everyone experiences their own personal menopause, struggling with different symptoms.
+Three out of four women experience symptoms of the menopause, while one in four experience severe symptoms Footnote 2.
 For the lucky few, the menopause will be easy, but for most it’s a hugely stressful time of life, often made more difficult by the secrecy that surrounds it all.

 Andrea’s experience of the menopause and how it affected her at work has driven her to urge companies to look more into the issue.
 She says:

-Menopausal women are an integral part of the workforce
+Menopausal employees are an integral part of the workforce

-According to the ONS, menopausal women are the fastest growing demographic in the workplace 3.
-One in four women 4 think of leaving the workforce because of the difficulties the menopause inflicts on them.
-Even worse than that, one in 10 actually do 5.
+According to the ONS, menopausal women are the fastest growing demographic in the workplace Footnote 3.
+One in four women Footnote 4 think of leaving the workforce because of the difficulties the menopause inflicts on them.
+Even worse than that, one in 10 actually do Footnote 5.

 As an employer, you face losing valuable, experienced employees, who should be in the prime of their career.